briandrye/TAO-Classification-Tool/README.md

 (this will create small .png files for each TAO polygon and create mortality.csv)

 ## Application: Step 2 - Classification
-Click "Load CSV" button
+Click "Load mortality.csv" button
-(the first image 1.png should be displayed)
+(the first unclassified images should be displayed)
-Use the Live/Dead buttons to classify the TAO Polygon
+Use the dropdown to classify the TAO Polygon
+Click "Updfate mortality.csv"
-(mortality.csv is updated/saved as each Polygon is classified)
+(mortality.csv is updated/saved)